cth/QsubCmds.jl/README.md

 "shell scripts" represented as julia external commands, i.e., shell commands in backticks.

-Currently, only Sun Grid Engine is support, but in the future other cluster managements systems may be supported.
+Currently, only Sun Grid Engine is supported, but in the future other cluster managements systems may be supported too.

-This package differs from ClusterManagers.jl in design.
+This package differs from [ClusterManagers.jl](https://github.com/JuliaParallel/ClusterManagers.jl) in design.
 It is only intended to submit "shell script" commands to the cluster and does support native Julia constructs.
 It works by translating one or more external commands to a shell script suitable for the grid engine to run.
 It then launches